goliatone/application-core/docs/guide.md

 If you use the provided `Application.loadConfig` then your configuration files are javascript files which, obviously, can have logic in it.
 Meaning that you can check the value of `process.env.NODE_ENV` and export different objects based on that value.

-Another benefit of `Application.loadConfig` is that you can reference other parts of you configuration files and solve them at runtime, making your configuration files modular.
+Another benefit of `Application.loadConfig` is that you can reference other parts of your configuration files and solve them at runtime, making your configuration files modular.

 You can also make use of the `afterSolver` facility which gets access to the merged configuration object.
 In it you can access the `environment` key which holds the value of the current environment and modify your configuration file at runtime.